nilsrennebarth/minmake/README.md

 ~~~~

 ### Magic variable CXX-Programs ###
-This is like the variable C-Programs, but for C++ sources.
+This is like the variable `C-Programs`, but for C++ sources.
 There is a shortcut
 for all c++ source files as well: `$(all-o-from-cpp)`, which assumes that c++
 source files end in `.cpp`

 ### Magic variable Static-Libs ###
 The words in the magic variable `Static-Libs` are the static libs to be built in
 the corresponding directory.
 For each library *libl*, the magic variable
-*libl*`-Objects` will specify all object files of the library.
+*libl*`-Objects` will specify the object files of the library.

 ### Magic variable Dynamic-Libs ###
 `Dynamic-Libs` will produce DLLs, with the object files for library *libl*